 This course is designed to prepare students for the Advanced Placement exam in Chemistry.
 It is for the disciplined student who is willing to study extensively out of class time.
 Topics including stoichiometry, atomic theory, thermodynamics, bonding, solutions, neutralization, and electrochemistry will be covered using a college level text.
 Laboratory work will be an integral part of the course.
 Prerequisites - Grade of A or B in Chemistry and Math II.

 AP Environmental Science

 Advanced Placement Environmental Science is a lecture and lab-oriented college-level study of the environment.
 This fast-paced class requires extensive individual and group work, projects, and presentations.
 Students are expected to take the AP Environmental Science exam in May to demonstrate their knowledge of the subject.
 Topics covered: air and water quality, bio-resources, ecology, endangered species, energy resources, climate change, and environmental management.
-Prerequisite - Biology.
+Prerequisite - Living Earth.

 Teacher(s) - Liz Granquist

 Chemistry and Physics Teacher, Science Department Co-Chair, Assistant Lacrosse Coach, Class of 2020 Co-Advisor